 Reporting

 All reporting to the Secretariat related to a transshipment, or other transfer activity, shall be provided electronically (e.g. email, facsimile, etc.).
 This includes advance notifications, transshipment declarations, and observer transshipment reports.
+As of April 1, 2026, Members and CNCPs shall take necessary measures to ensure, all advance notifications, including modifications and cancellations, and all transshipment declarations be submitted via the NPFC’s online Transshipment Reporting system.
+When the online application is unavailable, advance notifications, including modifications, cancellations, and declarations may be submitted via email.

 All reporting shall comply with the procedures to be adopted by the Commission.